mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 especially if you want to support anything before IE 10.

-JQuery routines are highly generic and flexible, and they *can* be much slower than vanilla JS.
+JQuery routines are highly generic and flexible, and they *can* be much slower than Vanilla JS.
 But there are three reasons why this is less an issue than one might think:

 1. Often times, performance is 'good enough'.
-While we may feel proud that using Vanilla JS we can toggle a CSS attribute faster, that doesn't mean the performance delta is worth worrying about.
-Also, when you compare jQuery to vanilla JS,
+While we may feel proud that using vanilla JS we can toggle a CSS attribute faster, that doesn't mean the performance delta is worth worrying about.
+Also, when you compare jQuery to Vanilla JS,
    [make sure you compare the same thing ](https://jsperf.com/vanilla-js-v-jquery-hide/11).
 2. Since jQuery is a library, not a framework, we can easily write our own